-A beacon is a container that only has one element, which is the trackable.
-The trackable is the reference object that is tracked by AugmentedPro Player to enable augmented reality features.
-The trackable can be a textured image or a 3D model.
+The beacon is the container where the trackable elements are defined.
+A trackable is a reference object that is tracked by AugmentedPro Player to enable augmented reality features.
+A trackable can be a textured image, a photoframe marker or a 3D model.

 What is the difference between an Augmented Reality and a Detection ?

 The Augmented Reality is a container that includes the trackable and also the elements displayed in augmented reality when the tracking succeeds.
 The elements displayed in augmented reality can be images, text, shapes or 3d models for a 3D Augmented Reality, and only images, text or shapes for a 2D augmented reality.
 When an Augmented Reality is first created, there is no augmented reality element included, only the trackable appears on screen.
 You should then insert elements to display in augmented reality through the Insert menu.

 A Detection is a container that includes the trackable like an Augmented Reality, but no elements can be displayed.
 The Detection is meant to define a transition to another step or to a report when the trackable is detected.
 You can define this transition in the Interactions section on the left pane of the application.

 Augmented Realities and Detections both have a parent Beacon that holds one or several common trackables for all its Augmented Realities and Detections children.
 Augmented Realities and detections can both be added to a step either through drag and drop of the Augmented Reality entry of the Libraries section or through a right click on the same entry.
 First open the step tab where you would like to add the Augmented Reality or Detection, then add it through drag and drop or right click.
 If a camera stream is already defined in your step, the Augmented Reality or Detection is added to the existing camera stream, else a camera stream is automatically created in your step.